Do You Know the Secret to a Successful Homeschool?

 And then you discover your child is falling behind in math.

 You are not diligent.

-Some kids love writing novels but would prefer to avoid math.
+After all, some kids love writing novels but would prefer to avoid math.
 Other children adore mathematics but hate putting words on paper.
 Some kids are well-balanced, some kids struggle, and some kids soar.

 It’s the part that brings everything else together.

 There are times life gets crazy and chaotic.
-Those times when 4 children are competing for the toilet during a round of stomach flu.
+Those times when four children are competing for the toilet during a round of stomach flu.
 Times when the house has been torn apart due to remodeling.
 Times when you need to focus on family and friends who need you.

-However be cautious of throwing your homeschool to the winds every time life gets a bit crazy though.
+But be cautious of throwing your homeschool to the winds every time life gets a bit crazy though.

-Use wisdom and your conscience to know if it’s truly a time to stop homeschooling or if you’re simply not being diligent about your homeschool.
+So use wisdom and your conscience to know if it’s truly a time to stop homeschooling or if you’re simply not being diligent about your homeschool.